theosanderson/theo.io/content/publication/2023-molnupiravir/index.md

 ---
-title: "Identification of a molnupiravir-associated mutational signature in SARS-CoV-2 sequencing databases"
+title: "A molnupiravir-associated mutational signature in global SARS-CoV-2 genomes"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here